-Cricket Australia’s Sport Science Sport Medicine (SSSM) Unit is administered from the Centre of Excellence offices in Brisbane.
+Cricket Australia’s Sport Science Sport Medicine (SSSM) Unit is administered from the National Cricket Centre in Brisbane.
 The SSSM unit operates to provide Australian cricket with a competitive advantage on the world stage.
 The Australian Institute of Sport and the Australian academic sector are key partners in the sport science sport medicine program.
 Major focus areas are outlined below.

 Scientific and Medical Research and Development